 I. Sideload: If you’d rather want to distribute your application without using the Microsoft Store, you can manually distribute the apps to one or more devices.
 This might be useful if you want greater control over the distribution experience or you don’t want to get involved with the Microsoft Store certification process.

-To distribute your application manually to other devices, you have to obtain a certificate, sign your application by using that certificate, and then sideload your application onto those devices.
-You can create a self-signed certificate to use it in the app and share the same with the customer to install it into the Trusted Root or Trusted People certificate on each device that runs your app.
+To distribute your application manually to other devices, you have to obtain a certificate, sign your application by using that certificate and then sideload your application onto those devices.
+You can create a self-signed certificate to use in the app and share the same with the customer to install it into the Trusted Root or Trusted People certificate on each device that runs your app.
 This also requires the users to enable developer mode on the device to sideload the app.

 II.
 Package flights: This is another important method for your app distribution.
 Package flights enable you to frequently roll out the latest build for testing to a selected group of users without interrupting other users.